Progress Toward Understanding Baryon Resonances: Heavy-Quark Baryons

 Recent experimental results on heavy-flavour baryon spectroscopy have been reported by several experiments, mostly by the so-called $B$~factories at $e^+e^-$ collider facilities and the experiments at the Tevatron $p\bar{p}$ collider facility.
 Some earlier photoproduction experiments at Fermilab, E687, E691, E791, and Focus made important contributions; technical details on these experiments can be found elsewhere in the literature.
 The SELEX experiment used a hadron beam and produced interesting results on charmed baryons including the possible first observation of a doubly-charmed baryon~\cite{Mattson:2002vu,Ocherashvili:2004hi}.

 Charmed baryons have been studied intensively at the Cornell Electron-positron Storage Ring (CESR) at Cornell University using the CLEO detector.
 Based on the CLEO-II detector, the CLEO-III detector started operation in 1999~\cite{Kopp:1996kg}.
 CLEO consisted of drift chambers for tracking and $dE$/$dx$ measurements and a CsI~electromagnetic calorimeter based on 7800~modules inside a 1.5~T magnetic field.
 For CLEO-III, a silicon-strip vertex detector and a ring-imaging $\rm\check{C}$erenkov detector for particle identification were added.
 The integrated luminosity accumulated by the CLEO-III detector in 1999-2003 was 16~fb$^{-1}$.
-In 2003, CLEO was upgraded to CLEO-c in order to study charm physics at high luminosities, and operations ended in Spring 2008.
+In 2003, CLEO was upgraded to CLEO-c in order to study charmed mesons at high luminosities.
+The accelerator ran at significantly lower energies, mostly at the $\psi\,^{\prime}(3770)$ charmonium state, so that charmed baryons could no longer be produced.
+The study of $N^\ast$~states in $\psi\,^{\prime}(3770)\to p\bar{p}$ + mesons remained a possibility, though.
+CLEO-c operations ended in Spring 2008.
 Selected results of the CLEO collaboration can be found in~\cite{Avery:1988uh,Edwards:1994ar, Avery:1995ps,Gibbons:1996yv,Jessop:1998wt,Alexander:1999ud,CroninHennessy:2000bz, Csorna:2000hw,Artuso:2000xy,Ammar:2000uh,Athar:2004ni,Alexander:2010vd}.

 In 1999, two $B$-factories started data-taking with the main goal of studying time-dependent $CP$ asymmetries in the decay of $B$~mesons: BABAR at the Stanford Linear Accelerator Center (SLAC) and Belle at the KEKB $e^+e^-$ collider in Tsukuba, Japan.
-The very high luminosities of the electron-positron colliders and the general-purpose character of the detectors also made them suitable places for the study of heavy baryons in the reaction $e^+e^-$~$\to$ continuum and in $B$~decays.
+The very high luminosities of the electron-positron colliders and the general-purpose character of the detectors also made them suitable places for the study of heavy baryons.
+The peak cross section at the $\Upsilon(4S)$ is about 1.2~nb, which sits on approximately 3.5~nb of what is called the continuum background.
+Most of the information on heavy baryons comes from the reaction $e^+e^-$~$\to$ continuum and, to a lesser extent, from $B$~decays.